Updated: Nov 19, 2020

 Contact me for more information on Cabo San Lucas, here!

 Los Cabos is comprised of the two cities of Cabo San Lucas and San Jose del Cabo.
 Cabo San Lucas has been our home away from home for fifteen years.
-We stay at two properties; the Playa Grande Resort and Spa and the, Solmar at Land's End Resort.
+We generally stay at two properties; the Playa Grande Resort and Spa and Grand Solmar at Land's End Resort.
 Here's the story of how we ended up there.

 In 2004, my husband and I were on a Mexican Cruise that stopped in Cabo San Lucas.
 While in port, we took a water taxi out to Lover's Beach.
 Planning to snorkel, we’d asked the water taxi to return in two hours.
 It was a rare, overcast morning and after 20 minutes, we realized it was just too chilly and the water too choppy for snorkeling.
 We were stuck, or so we thought, until we crossed paths with a sole, lonely vendor.
 We were a pretty captive audience, and after purchasing a bracelet, he told us we could walk back to town by climbing a hidden path over the rocks.
 It will be easy he said (!).
 With a little help, I made it over and upon descending to the other side, came across a beautiful beach and a small, two-story hotel, nestled discreetly against the rocks.
 We picked up a brochure for the Hotel Solmar and vowed to return.

-We returned the following year to stay at this little property, but like so many before us, were snagged by a timeshare salesman for the newly minted, Playa Grande Resort, and ended up purchasing.
+We returned the following year to stay at this little property, but like so many before us, we were snagged by a timeshare salesman for the newly minted, Playa Grande Resort, and ended up purchasing.
 Over the years we've watched little Solmar transform into the recently completed, Grand Solmar Lands End Resort and Spa, a truly stunning property.

 There are so many places to stay in Los Cabos, from central Cabo to San Jose del Cabo, plus the wide variety of upscale properties that line the corridor between the two towns.
 We like the location of Solmar and Playa Grande because it's walking distance to the Marina, the Mall and all of downtown Cabo and given their location, at the end of an isthmus, they're in their own private world.

-Photos by Seguras: Solmar at Land's End, Playa Grande Resort and Grand Spa, Le Blanc Resort and Spa (Adults only), Riu Palace
+Photos by Seguras: Solmar at Land's End, Playa Grande Resort and Grand Spa, Le Blanc Resort and Spa (Adults only), Riu Palace at sunset

 Besides sitting poolside in any number of luxury resorts, there's lots to do in Los Cabos.
 Over the years, we've ridden horses on the beach, rented ATVs, taken any number of sunset sails (suggest the Cabo Rey), snorkeled and traveled to nearby picturesque communities and areas, such as Todos Santos, Cabo Pulmo and La Paz.